 Some phenomenon have strong traditional or historical bases.
 When researchers explore these phenomena, they may be dealing with sedimented or cemented points of view or theories.
 These rigid viewpoints are characterized by long-held, unshakable beliefs.
 The problem is that these cemented beliefs may be incorrect or mistaken.

 By following qualitative conventions, researchers can escape the hazards of static theories.
 This is largely due to the way that qualitative research is oriented: qualitative research moves from the specific (individual meaning) to the general (grounded theory), while quantitative research moves from the general (empirical theory) to the specific (measurement data).

-Qualitative research is rigorous, contrary to common criticism.
-But qualitative research must be evaluated against a qualitative set of rules – a different sent of rules than is used to evaluate quantitative data.
+Qualitative research is rigorous, contrary to common criticism, but qualitative research must be evaluated against a qualitative set of rules – a different set of rules than is used to evaluate quantitative data.

 The rigor of quantitative research comes from these attributes:

 The rigor of qualitative research comes from these attributes:

 - Adherence to philosophical grounding